stroemlind/loppan/TESTING.md

 ## Testing
+The local terminal in Gitpod and the Code Institute, Heroku terminal, was used to test the program and code.

 ### Code Validation
 The code passed through PEP8 linter.
 The result confirmed there are no problems with the code.